 By Steve B. Reed, LPC, LMSW, LMFT © 2007

 Now when it comes to these two brains, you have a favorite, it is the thinking brain.
 You typically like this brain best because you can relate to it.
 You can see it working.
-You can listen-in on its thoughts and inner conversations.
+You can listen in on its thoughts and inner conversations.
 It is what we relate to as the mind, our identity.
-This thinking part of our brain—it is called the cortex.
+This thinking part of our brain—is called the cortex.

-The “fight or flight” reflex is fired-up by the emotional brain’s alarm center, the amygdala.
+The “fight-or-flight” reflex is fired up by the emotional brain’s alarm center, the amygdala.
 Amygdala is a Greek word for almond.
-It was given that name because it is a small almond shaped structure in the midbrain.
-In some ways, it works like the alarm system in a house.
+It was given that name because it is a small almond-shaped structure.
+We have a pair of them in the midbrain.
+In some ways, the amygdala works like the alarm system in a house.
 However, when this alarm goes off you do not hear a siren.
-Instead, you feel the alarm.
+Instead, you feel the panic.
 The muscles tighten, the mouth becomes dry and some of the blood vessels constrict.
 Adrenalin pumps into the body, the pores open to release sweat and the bronchi expand so we can get more oxygen.
 The heart begins to race and you feel either fear or anger as the body prepares to run for your life or fight for your life.

 These reactions are the work of the midbrain and they are outside of our conscious control.
-Many times when people feel out of control, they are in fact being controlled by this part of their brain.
-The scary thought of losing one’s mind relates to losing one’s ability to think in a rational or functional way.
+Many times when people feel out of control, they are being controlled by this part of their brain.
+The scary thought of losing one’s mind relates to losing one’s ability to think rationally or functionally.
 No one wants to suffer a loss of the ability to control their thoughts or to make reasonable choices.
 Yet, it can happen to every one of us.
-For most people it is not permanent.
+For most people, it is not permanent.
 It is only temporary.
 It can happen in response to a perceived threat (real or imagined).

-When the “fight or flight” response is engaged, the emotional brain takes over.
-If the emotional intensity of the experience is high enough, the thinking brain literally begins to shutdown.
-In essence, the emotional brain hi-jacks the thinking brain and we may run amuck.
+When the “fight-or-flight” response is engaged, the emotional brain takes over.
+If the emotional intensity of the experience is high enough, the thinking brain begins to shut down.
+In essence, the emotional brain hijacks the thinking brain and we may run amuck.
 This happens because when we are in a dire crisis, we do not need to sit around and think.
 We need to take quick action.
 Life may depend upon it.

 If the emotional intensity is high enough, it impairs thinking.
-At times like this, it is hard to think your way through a problem.
+It is hard to think through a problem at times like this.
 This is one reason cognitive psychotherapy, which focuses exclusively on the thinking brain, frequently fails.

 Now there is a treatment designed especially for the emotional brain.
 It does not need to rely on language alone.
 It can produce a direct effect on the limbic system within seconds.
-It calms the midbrain, turns-off the fight or flight reflex and restores access to our thinking brain.
+It calms the midbrain, turns off the fight-or-flight response, and restores access to our thinking brain.
 It heals the crater left by an impact event on the landscape of the emotional brain.
 The effects of acute stress, everyday traumas, and cumulative life stress are soothed and smoothed by a process that remaps your emotional landscape.
 It is the REMAP process.